-- 5. Embed the following protections if the NDIA's functional assessment proposal (which is opposed by the Alliance) proceeds: - Allow participants to use their existing clinician/therapist, using the NDIA tools and report format. - Require compliance with the National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia for functional capacity assessments of autistic people.
-This includes using assessors that meet the minimum autism training and experience thresholds set out in s.22 of the Guideline. - Provide participants with a full version of their functional assessment results, at the same time as they are sent to the NDIA - Provide avenues for review of functional assessments and their access and budget decisions, including to the AAT. - Specify mandatory minimum experience standards for the assessor workforce - Allow for exemptions from participating in functional assessments to be granted on the basis of advice from a participant's medical practitioner, particularly where such assessment might put the person's mental health and wellbeing at risk.
+- 4. Embed the following protections if the NDIA's mandatory assessment proposal (which is opposed by the Alliance) proceeds: - Allow participants to undertake the assessment with their existing clinician/therapist, using the NDIA tools and report format. - Require compliance with the National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia for functional capacity assessments of autistic people.
+This includes using assessors that meet the minimum autism training and experience thresholds set out in s.22 of the Guideline. - Specify minimum experience standards for the assessor workforce that organisations contracted by the NDIA contractors are bound to meet - Provide participants with a full version of their mandatory assessment results, at the same time as they are sent to the NDIA - Provide avenues for review of mandatory assessments and related access and plan budget determinations, including to the Administrative Appeals Tribunal. - Allow for exemptions from participating in mandatory assessments to be granted on the basis of advice from a participant's medical practitioner, including where such assessment might put the person's mental health and wellbeing at risk.